limine-bootloader/limine/STIVALE2.md

 #### SMP structure tag

-This tag reports to the kernel info about the firmware.
+This tag reports to the kernel info about a multiprocessor environment.

 ```c
 struct stivale2_struct_tag_smp {